 When I was in Asia I bought a leather bag.
 The seller wanted, in my opinion, a great price.
 So I bought it immediately.
-When I walked away with a good feeling, the seller started laughing behind my back.
+While I walked away with a good feeling, the seller started to laugh behind my back.
 That was the moment I realised that I was lifted.

 In many countries in Asia and Africa you can buy really cheap stuff.
 But in order to get the best price you have to bargain.
 In these countries it is a real game between the seller and the buyer.